 2. Seasoning Options

-- Garlic powder for a savory twist
+- Garlic powder for extra savory vibes

 3. Air Frying Process